benjamincrozat/lumen-boilerplate/README.md

 ## Sample code

 Lumen Boilerplate integrates basic CRUD for blog posts, integration tests and sample files that can be quickly duplicated.
 The code is IDE-friendly and as clean and comprehensive as I can.
-Note that type-hinting is used only when needed, because they're checked at runtime.
+Note that type-hinting is used only when needed, because it adds runtime checks.

 ## Testing